 - (a) Each of the Parties shall cooperate, and use their respective commercially reasonable efforts to take, or cause to be taken, all action, and to do, or cause to be done, all things necessary or advisable under applicable Laws to consummate the transactions contemplated by this Agreement as promptly as practicable after the date hereof, including obtaining all licenses, permits, consents, approvals, authorizations, qualifications and orders of Governmental Entities and other third parties necessary to consummate the transactions contemplated by this Agreement; provided, that in no event shall any Group Company be required to pay any fee, penalty or other consideration to obtain any license, permit, consent, approval, authorization, qualification or waiver required under any Contract for the consummation of the transactions contemplated hereby.
 No Group Company shall be required to pay any fees or other payments to any Governmental Entity in connection with any filings as may be required under applicable Laws.
-In addition to the foregoing, Buyer agrees to approval is sought in connection with the transactions contemplated hereby.
+In addition to the foregoing, Buyer agrees to provide such assurances as to financial capability, resources and creditworthiness as may be reasonably requested by any third party whose consent or approval is sought in connection with the transactions contemplated hereby.
 Notwithstanding anything in this Agreement to the contrary, the Parties understand and agree that the commercially reasonable efforts of the Parties shall not require Buyer (or permit the Company, without Buyer's prior written consent) to take, or agree or commit to take, any action, or agree to any condition or restriction, involving the Company or Buyer or their respective Affiliates pursuant to this Section 5.2 or any other provision of this Agreement. - (b) Each Party will, as promptly as reasonably practicable after execution of this Agreement, make all filings or submissions as are required under applicable German Antitrust Laws, and any other filings, submissions or notifications to any Governmental Entity relating to Antitrust Laws that are, in the sole discretion of Buyer, considered advisable.
 Each Party will promptly furnish to the other such necessary information and reasonable assistance as the other may request in connection with its preparation of any such filing or submission.
 Each Party will promptly provide the other with copies of all written communications (and memoranda setting forth the substance of all oral communications) between each of them, any of their Affiliates or any of its or their Representatives, on the one hand, and any Governmental Entity, on the other hand, with respect to this Agreement or the transactions contemplated hereby.
 Without limiting the generality of the foregoing, each Party will promptly notify the other of the receipt and content of any inquiries or requests for additional information made by any Governmental Entity in connection therewith and will promptly (i) comply with any such inquiry or request, and (ii) provide the other with a description of the information provided to any Governmental Entity with respect to any such inquiry or request.
 In addition, each Party will keep the other apprised on a prompt basis of the status of any such inquiry or request.
-Except as prohibited by applicable Law, neither the Company nor Buyer shall participate in any meetings or discussions with any Governmental Entity in connection with the transactions contemplated hereby pertaining to Antitrust Laws (including any filing, submission, notification, application or investigation relating thereto) without providing the other Party prior written notice as far in advance of such meeting or discussion as reasonably practicable under the circumstances, and providing such Party with the opportunity to participate in such meeting or discussion (which, at the request of the other Party, shall be limited to outside antitrust counsel only).
-Subject to applicable Law, the Company and Buyer shall each approve the content of any presentations, white papers or other written materials (including requests for interpretation of any a pplicable Law) to be submitted to any Governmental Entity pertaining to Antitrust Laws in advance of any such submission.
+Except as prohibited by applicable Law, teither the Company nor Buyer shall participate in any meetings or discussions with any Governmental Entity in connection with the transactions contemplated hereby pertaining to Antitrust Laws (including any filing, submission, notification, application or investigation relating thereto) without providing the other Party prior written notice as far in advance of such meeting or discussion as reasonably practicable under the circumstances, and providing such Party with the opportunity to participate in such meeting or d pplicable Law) to be submitted to any Governmental Entity pertaining to Antitrust Laws in advance of any such submission.